plexey/graphql-relay-server/README.md

 HMAC_SECRET_KEY=abcd1234
 ```

-We can use the `.env-example` file included in the project as a reference.
-These environment variables will be used to provision a new postgres Docker container, among other things.
+The project includes a `.env-example` file which can be used as a reference.

+The environment variables contained in the `.env` file will be used to provision a new postgres Docker container among other uses.

 Now we can proceed with setting up the database - let's run the following command to do this: